mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 09:11:58.335 jobB is terminating
 ```

-If I adjust the execution so that `jobA` and `jobB` run in sequence instead of a pipeline, only 0.008 seconds elapse between `jobB`'s "starting" and "terminating" messages:
+If I adjust the execution so that `jobA` and `jobB` run in sequence instead of a pipeline, only 0.008 seconds elapse between `jobB`'s `starting` and `terminating` messages:

 ```bash
 $ ./jobA > /tmp/output && ./jobB < /tmp/output